-The purchase price of \$798.2 million has been allocated to the assets acquired and liabilities assumed based on management's estimates of their fair values as of the acquisition date.
-The excess of the adjusted purchase price over the aggregate fair values was recorded as goodwill.
-Measurement period adjustments recorded during the year ended January 1, 2022 included a deferred tax adjustment related to the final valuation and an adjustment to accounts payable and accrued liabilities based on a review of the respective fair value as of the date of the Legacy Primo Acquisition.
+An allocation of the total cash consideration paid of \$53.1 million has been made to the major categories of assets acquired and liabilities assumed based on management's estimates of their fair values as of the acquisition date.
+The excess of the purchase price over the aggregate fair values was recorded as goodwill.
+Measurement period adjustments recorded during the year ended December 31, 2022 include adjustments to other long-term liabilities for uncertain tax positions and a review of the respective fair values, adjustments to operating and financing lease right-of-use assets and obligations based on a review of acquired leases, an adjustment to deferred taxes related to final valuations, and adjustments to cash and cash equivalents, accounts receivable, prepaid expenses and other current assets, and accounts payable and accrued liabilities based on a review of the respective fair values as of the date of acquisition.
 The measurement period adjustments did not have a material effect on our results of operations in prior periods.

-The table below summarizes the originally reported estimated acquisition date fair values, measurement period adjustments recorded and the purchase price allocation of the assets acquired and the liabilities assumed:
+The table below presents the total cash consideration allocation of the estimated acquisition date fair values of the assets acquired and liabilities assumed:

 (in millions of U.S. dollars) Originally Reported Measurement Period Adjustments Acquired Value

-Cash and cash equivalents \$ 1.3 \$ - \$ 1.3
+Cash and cash equivalents \$ 6.8 \$(1.7) \$ 5.1

-Accounts receivable 21.6 21.6
+Accounts receivable 1.3 (0.1) 1.2

-Inventory 18.4 18.4
+Inventories 0.1 0.1

-Prepaid expenses and other current assets 5.3 5.3
+Prepaid expenses and other current assets 0.2 1.7 1.9

-Property, plant and equipment 107.8 107.8
+Property, plant and equipment 21.7 (3.0) 18.7

-Operating lease right-of-use-assets 4.3 4.3
+Operating lease right-of-use-assets 0.4 1.1 1.5

-Goodwill 301.2 1.3 302.5
+Goodwill 38.1 4.7 42.8

-Intangible assets 421.6 421.6
+Intangible assets 20.0 20.0

-Other assets 0.4 0.4

-Current maturities of long-term debt (2.3) (2.3)
+Current maturities of long-term debt (1.6) 0.7 (0.9)

-Accounts payable and accrued liabilities (42.0) (0.2) (42.2)
+Accounts payable and accrued liabilities (9.9) 1.1 (8.8)

-Current operating lease obligations (1.4) (1.4)
+Current operating lease obligations (0.4) (0.3) (0.7)

-Long-term debt (5.6) (5.6)
+Long-term debt (17.7) 2.3 (15.4)

-Operating lease obligations (3.0) (3.0)
+Operating lease obligations (0.8) (0.8)

-Deferred tax liabilities (27.6) (1.1) (28.7)
+Deferred tax liabilities (5.9) 0.5 (5.4)

-Other long-term liabilities (1.8) = (1.8)
+Other long-term liabilities (6.2) (6.2)

-Total \$798.2 \$ - \$798.2
+Total \$ 53.1 \$ \$ 53.1